rand-projects/fisb-978/docs/source/document.rst

   ``01:02:01:01:00:03`` represents the number of Reed-Solomon errors corrected in each FIS-B block.
-FIS-B messages are made up of six parts, each with their own set of error correction bits.
+FIS-B messages are made up of six parts (blocks), each with their own set of error correction bits.
 Each block can have up to 10 errors before it is considered uncorrectable.
 If a packet has more than 10 errors, the number of errors will be listed as ``98``.
 You will see this when printing errors.